0xjiggleandwiggle/league-champions-poc/README.md

 ##### - Option B (Docker commands):

 The app needs 3 containers:
-   +  Mysql container ( attack to a network and volume for persistance):
+   +  Mysql container ( attach to a network and volume for persistance):
        1. First we create a volume using this command:
             ```sh
             $ docker volume create league-db
             ```

         2. also we need a network so all containers can communicate:
             ```sh
             $ docker network create leaguechampions-network
             ```
         3. now we need to run our mysql container:
             ```sh
             $ docker run --name leaguechampions-database --mount source=leaguechampions_database,target=/var/lib/mysql -e MYSQL_ROOT_PASSWORD=nodeapp -e MYSQL_DATABASE=leaguedb    -e MYSQL_USER=nodeapp -e MYSQL_PASSWORD=nodeapp --network=leaguechampions-network -d mysql:5.7
             ```

             * **- -name**: name of the container
             * **- -mount**: to bind a volume to the container
                 + **source**: is the name of the volume created
                 + **target**: is the mount point location inside the container
             + next we have to specify some mysql variable environement to create a database and a user (before each var env you need to put "**-e**"):
                 + **MYSQL_ROOT_PASSWORD**: This variable is mandatory and specifies the password that will be set for the MySQL root superuser account
                 + **MYSQL_DATABASE**: This variable is optional and allows you to specify the name of a database to be created on image startup.
 If a user/password was supplied (see below) then that user will be granted superuser access (corresponding to GRANT ALL) to this database.
                 + **MYSQL_USER, MYSQL_PASSWORD**: These variables are optional, used in conjunction to create a new user and to set that user's password.
 This user will be granted superuser permissions (see above) for the database specified by the MYSQL_DATABASE variable.
 Both variables are required for a user to be created.
             * **- - network**-: specify the network that the container will be added to in the startup
+    +  Backend container ( attach to a network and volume for persistance)

-    4. Next step run the back end container but first we must build the image :
+        1. Next step run the back end container but first we must build the image :
              ```sh
              docker build --target development -t msalekmouad/leaguechampions-backend:dev ./backend
              ```

              + **- - target**: Set the target build stage to build. because in my docker file i have two stages the developement and the production, in the kubernetes deployment we need an image for production not developement.
              + **-t** or **- - tag**: Name and optionally a tag in the 'name:tag' format, you can replace [msalekmouad] with your dockher hub username , because you need to push it after for kubernetes deployment
              + and finally the path of the docker file

-    5. now we can run our backend container using this command:
+        2. now we can run our backend container using this command:
             ```sh
             docker run --name leaguechampions-backend -p 3000:3000 --mount source=league-data,target=/app/backend/data --network=leaguechampions-network -e MYSQL_ROOT_PASSWORD=nodeapp -e MYSQL_DATABASE=leaguedb -e MYSQL_USER=nodeapp -e MYSQL_PASSWORD=nodeapp -e DATABASE_HOST=leaguechampions-database -d msalekmouad/leaguechampions-backend:dev
             ```

             + **- -name**: Container name
             + **-p** or **- - publish**: Publish a container's port(s) to the host
             + **-- mount**: same as i explained above for mounting a volume, in this backend container i want to persist a JSON files data
             + **variable environements**: all other attributes is variable environement so we can connect the mysql database container
+    +  Frontend container ( attach to a network )

-    6. and finally we need to build the frontend image:
+        1. and finally we need to build the frontend image:
             ```sh
             docker build --target development -t msalekmouad/leaguechampions-frontend:dev ./frontend
             ```
-    7. running the frontend container:
+        2. running the frontend container:
             ```sh
             docker run --name leaguechampions-frontend -p 8081:8080 --network=leaguechampions-network -d msalekmouad/leaguechampions-frontend:dev
             ```